 The last time I had bronchitis is set in my memory like stone.
 It was during the H1N1 influenza outbreak in the fall of 2009.
 After four days of paralyzing fevers, cold sweats, not being able to eat, and struggling to breathe, I was finally starting to feel better.
 It had been a busy, very wet fall, and our potatoes were still in the ground in mid-October.
 When I heard that there was a forecast of a hard freeze for that evening, I knew I had to get them out of the ground.
 So, that’s what I did—with the help of my poor wife.
 While this was a good thing for our potato crop (five wheelbarrow loads!), my already weakened lungs took another hit.
 The cold air, coupled with the influenza virus and the obvious exertion of digging up a hundred hills of potatoes, put me on my back again for a week.
 It also resulted in a month-long case of acute bronchitis.

 Medically speaking, bronchitis is an inflammation of the airways connecting our lungs and our trachea.
-The inflammation can be caused by any number of irritants, but the symptoms are generally the same: shortness of breath, an itchy and/or burning feeling in your chest, a rattling sound when you breathe, chills and fever, the overwhelming need to cough, and sputum that is expelled from coughing.
+The inflammation can be caused by any number of irritants, but the symptoms are generally the same: shortness of breath, an itchy and/or burning feeling in your chest, a rattling sound when you breathe, chills and fever, the overwhelming need to cough, and plegm that comes out when coughing.
 It really sucks, and I don’t look forward to ever getting it again—though I know it is just a part of life.
 Here is some information about bronchitis, along with a few things that should help you to get rid of it.

 The Sputum Rainbow